KaranDahiya/sketchbook-fullstack/README.md

 A digital sketchbook to host my attempts at learning to draw figures, portraits, and little doodles here and there as a break from my studies.

 All images and data are stored in a MongoDB database and retreived using a NodeJS/Express API on the server-side.
+I implemented encrypted login authentication using the bcrypt library and stored login details in a MongoDB database as well.

 ## Link to website